Eat at Aun (阿吽) for tasty tantanmen in Asakusa. Their creamy white sesame tantanmen and peppery black sesame tantanmen are among Tokyo’s best.

 In other words, Aun is not messing around.
 This is as good as high-quality tantanmen gets.

 Aun does seasonal specials too, like the miso tantanmen with soup below.
 The red miso is a glorious addition to the white sesame foundation.

 Just like in their main tantanmen, the toppings include mizuna, dried baby shrimp, and heaps of minced pork.
 In the miso tantanmen, the noodles are thicker too.

-Below is a soupless beef tantanmen, complete with slices of beef.
-The sauce is rich with juicy beef flavors.
-Outside of the regular toppings, there are raw red onions and a slice of lemon to cut through that richness.
+Below is a maze soba (soupless) beef tantanmen, complete with slices of beef.
+The sauce brims with juicy beef flavors.
+Outside of the regular toppings, the raw red onions and a slice of lemon add zing against the rich base.